 Funded by the U.S. Economic Development Administration’s selective i6 Challenge grant program, the Healthcare Entrepreneurship Community Challenge inspires entrepreneurs to develop market-based solutions to health problems in underserved communities in downstate New York.
 Christel serves as Program Consultant, organizing and promoting all aspects of the competition.

 Heads or Tails is an innovative online graphic novel that details the life choices and consequences of young men of color who have sex with men.
 Initially launched as an interactive graphic novel, the project has now been rebooted in serial format on Instagram.
 Christel has been project manager for over 6 years, overseeing all content development and promotional activities.

 Amigos y Amantes

 Funded by the National Libraries of Medicine, this Spanish language project provides HIV prevention and links to care information through animated vignettes.
-Christel coordinates all script and media development, as well as marketing and promotional efforts.
+Christel coordinated all script and media development, as well as marketing and promotional efforts.